icaros-usc/overcooked_env_gen/README.md

 ### Install Overcooked-AI

-It is useful to setup a conda environment with Python 3.7 using [Anaconda](https://www.anaconda.com/products/individual):
+1. **Install conda environment**: it is useful to setup a conda environment with Python 3.7 using [Anaconda](https://www.anaconda.com/products/individual):

 ```